damontic/Personal_Blog/content/talk/character-encoding-overview-talk.md

 +++
-title = "Devops Théorique"
-date = 2018-05-27T08:00:00-05:00  # Schedule page publish date.
+title = "Character Encoding Overview" date = 2017-01-26T16:00:00-05:00  # Schedule page publish date.
 draft = false

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-time_start = 2018-05-27T08:00:00-05:00
+time_start = 2017-01-26T16:00:00-05:00
-time_end = 2018-05-27T12:00:00-05:00
+time_end = 2017-01-26T17:00:00-05:00

 # Abstract and optional shortened version.
-abstract = "Présentation qui présente le point de vue de DevOps/SRE @S4N.
-Ce travaux fut construit avec mon équipe de DevOps/SRE @S4N: Natalia Parrado et Leonardo Quiñonez." abstract_short = "Présentation qui présente le point de vue de DevOps/SRE @S4N."
+abstract = "This talk explains how computers and applications encode characters." abstract_short = "This talk explains how computers and applications encode characters."

 # Name of event and optional event URL.
 event = ""